Planet Zoo

-Planet Zoo is a 2019 construction and management simulation video game by Frontier Developments for Microsoft Windows.
+Planet Zoo is a 2019 construction and management simulation game by Frontier Developments.
 The game is a spiritual successor to Zoo Tycoon and Zoo Tycoon 2, with gameplay similar to the studio's theme park game, Planet Coaster.
+Originally released for Windows, ports for PlayStation 5 and Xbox Series X/S were released in 2024.

 As with Planet Coaster, critics praised Planet Zoo's creation tools along with its realistic animal portrayals and emphasis on wildlife conservation.
-However, the game was also criticized for the complexity of its management and building mechanics, which were deemed to be overly challenging for some players.
+However, the game was also criticised for the complexity of its management and building mechanics, which were deemed to be overly challenging for some players.
 Planet Zoo has received several downloadable content packs adding more animals.
-The game sold more than a million copies in six months.
+The game sold over a million copies in six months.
+A sequel has been confirmed to be in development.

 Gameplay

-Planet Zoo tasks players with building a zoo, with animal species in the base game and new species available through sixteen separate downloadable content packs and the Deluxe Edition.
+Planet Zoo tasks players with building a zoo, with 76 animal species in the base game and 132 new species available through 20 separate downloadable content packs and the Deluxe Edition.
 Animals, controlled by artificial intelligence, behave similarly to their real-life counterparts.
 For instance, wolves adopt a pack mentality and animals of the African plains (such as elephants, giraffe, zebras, wildebeest, and buffalo) can live together in a single mixed-species habitat.
 Each species has its own requirements and needs that players must satisfy through creation of a suitable exhibit environment and adequate behavioral enrichment.
 Predators can attack and kill other animals, but unlike in Zoo Tycoon, cannot attack guests.
 Each animal has their own genome within the game's breeding system, which reflect its life expectancy, size, health, and fertility and can be passed down through offspring.
 As such, elements such as inbreeding may have negative consequences on progeny.

 In addition to ensuring animal welfare, the player must deal with managing the park as an institution.
 This includes hiring staff, constructing guest amenities and staff facilities, performing research, and working towards the conservation of threatened and endangered species.
-Like Planet Coaster, Planet Zoo provides over a thousand building pieces such as benches, lighting, flowers, trees, and items such as individual planks of wood, glass, rocks, and roof tiles.
+Like Planet Coaster, Planet Zoo provides over a thousand building pieces such as seats, lighting, bushes, trees, and items such as individual planks of wood, glass, rocks, and roof tiles.
 By allowing these items to phase-into and/or lock with each other, the creative player can create elaborate buildings, landscaping, and natural structures such as waterfalls and cave systems from scratch.
 Custom structures can be uploaded as "blueprints" for other players to download for free and place in their own zoos via the Steam Workshop.
 Safari, boat, train, monorail, and gondola lift rides can also be constructed throughout the zoo for transportation and to offer guests additional ways of viewing animals.
 The game features a dynamic day/night cycle, weather patterns, and animal poop physics.